 Fixed Income Investments Portfolio Optimization.
 Next steps

 You can easily extend the model to include constraints for value at risk, volatility, interest rate mismatch, gap management, concentration, portfolio liquidity, daily, monthly and weekly turnover, credit ratings and grades.
-A sample sheet showcasing some of these variations will be available for sale early next week at our store.

 Also see: An alternate approach for calculating Economic Capital using accounting data rather than the BIS guidelines using the difference between Expected and Unexpected Loss.